-Top 10 adventures for teens and tweens in this family-friendly mountain destination
+Top 10 adventures for families in this mountain getaway

-If you live outside the southern U.S., you’ve probably never heard of Pigeon Forge; if you live in the South, especially in the states that neighbor Tennessee, you’ve probably visited here multiple times but have likely discovered something new with each return trip.
+If you live outside the southern U.S., you’ve probably never heard of Pigeon Forge, Tennessee.
+If you live in the South, you’ve probably visited here multiple times but have likely discovered something new with each return trip.

 1/Zorbing at Outdoor Gravity Park